delas/pdl-dashboard/README.md

 1. Add a state variable in App.jsx.
 2. Add a toggle function for the variable.
 3. Add the variable, setter and toggle function to the props object sent to the Home.jsx component.
-4. Create a new folder in /src/Components/Popup and add a jsx file and a scss file.
+4. Create a new folder in /src/Components/Popup and add a .jsx file and a .scss file.
 5. Create a component using the utility components BackdropModal Popup from the Widgets folder.
 6. Add the component in the Home.jsx return, and set the condition for displaying as the state variable from step 1.